BrandonWoodward/BetfairDotNet/README.md

 var session = await client.Login.CertificateLogin();
 ```

 You can also provide just your username and password.
-This is recommended if you're creating your own login form.
+This is recommended if you're creating your own login form:

 ```csharp
 // Enter your credentials here